Luis Zaragoza - Moreno

-My work I explore the theme of using a void for the background.
+My work explores the theme of using a void for the background.
 I feel that my ideology comes from observing that we live in this highly stimulating environment that we tend miss all the little details in the world.
 There are things that we will only see once and if its not Facebook or Twitter worthy it will go undocumented, disregarded in our minds.
 We're nothing more then the memories that we create and hold on to.

 I like to think I capture something worth thinking about and the void surrounding my subject is my ringmaster that tells the viewer where to look.